LayeredStudio/dns-records/README.md

 **@layered/dns-records** is a DNS helper library than can quickly discover and retrieve all DNS records for a domain.

-* Retrieves DNS records for a domain
+* Retrieves DNS records for any domain name
-* Discovers (almost) all A, AAAA, CNAME, and TXT for a domain
+* Discovers (almost) all A, AAAA, CNAME, and TXT for a domain, with option to specify extra subdomains
 * Detects wildcard `*` records
-* Option to specify extra subdomains to check for
 * Provides results in common format, see `DnsRecord`
 * Works in all JavaScript runtimes: Browsers, Node.js, CloudFlare Workers, Deno, Bun, etc

-→ See it in action here https://dmns.app
+→ See it in action here https://dmns.app ・ https://chromewebstore.google.com/detail/domain-info/afbepfhknfficaflckmgflbmklcleidl

 ## Getting Started